 This highest level of qualification is equivalent to a Bachelor’s degree and assist salespeople’s ability to refine their understanding of and address complex problems that have limited definition.
 This includes taking responsibility for planning and developing courses of action that underpin substantial change or development, as well as providing broad autonomy and judgement.

-The highest tier of sales qualifications from ISM offers eight smaller courses, which cover subjects such as leading a culture of responsible selling, planning and implementing sales and marketing strategy, developing strategic relationships with major customers and managing sales-related change, plus the Level 6 certificate and diploma.
+The highest tier of qualifications from ISM offers eight smaller courses, which cover subjects such as leading a culture of responsible selling, planning and implementing sales and marketing strategy, developing strategic relationships with major customers and managing sales-related change, plus the Level 6 certificate and diploma.

-Encouraging your sales teams to participate in the ISM’s various levels of sales qualifications will not only hone their skills and expertise but also increase the level of knowledge and skill base at your disposal.
+Encouraging your sales teams to participate in the ISM’s various levels of qualifications will not only hone their skills and expertise but also increase the level of knowledge and skill base at your disposal.
 This should enhance the quality of sales offering your business is providing to customers and boost your chances of increasing profitability, win new customers and retain business.

 Bring your training in-house